Maestro by Oteligence · Java Observability

 TraceID: 0e50ff3b092ce6b4f7a315755c76cc55

-POST /api/orders [171.6 ms]
+POST /api/transfers [310 ms]

-(no child spans — business logic invisible)
+(no child spans — business logic invisible · cross-service calls untracked)

 1